- Fast, Reliable Data

 What Is Jungle Scout?

 Jungle Scout is an impressive Amazon research tool that aims to streamline Amazon sellers’ workflow.
 It’s available as a web app and a Chrome extension.
+If you need help Installing that, we have a tutorial to help you.

 The app was developed by Greg Mercer and had a viral launch back in 2015.
 Since then, Jungle Scout has garnered over 220,000 users worldwide.